-Make your favicon stand out
+Make it stand out

-- avoid too many details in your favicon,
+- Avoid too many details in your favicon;

-If you use WordPress, you might already know that there’s been a favicon functionality in WordPress core since version 4.3.
+If you use WordPress, you might already know that there’s been a favicon functionality in WordPress core ever since version 4.3.
 So you can use this default functionality, without hassle.
 It’s located in the Customizer and is called Site Icon.
-In fact, WordPress recommends using this option to add a favicon.
-You don’t even need to create a favicon.ico file, like you used to, years ago.
-Just use a square image, preferably at least 512 pixels wide and tall.
-That seems to contradict with the recommendation to keep it as small as possible.
-But if you optimize your image, it won’t slow down your site :)
+Here, you can read how to change your site’s favicon in WordPress, step by step.

 Read more: 5 tips on branding »